Students may choose to take a course as Audit or Satisfactory/Unsatisfactory. Please read below for more information on these options.

 Selection of satisfactory/unsatisfactory (S/U) grading for a student option satisfactory/unsatisfactory course cannot be accomplished through the registration system.

-Students must register for the course first, then complete the Audit/Satisfactory-Unsatisfactory Grading Form, obtain the required approval signature from their advisor, and submit it to the Registrar’s Office no later than the end of the course add/drop period.
+Students must register for the course first, then complete the Audit/Satisfactory-Unsatisfactory Grading Form, obtain the required approval signature from their advisor, and submit it to the Office of the Registrar no later than the end of the course add/drop period.

 The following regulations apply to satisfactory/unsatisfactory student option courses for the undergraduate student: